 Ok, let’s talk about the photo itself:

-The first thing i want you to notice is that I straightened your horizon.
+The first thing I want you to notice is that I straightened your horizon.
 The strong line above the fountain was going downhill.
-Line is probably the most important element of visual design, and it’s part of what I teach in my online class with the PPSOP, and in my “Stretching Your Frame of Mind” workshops I conduct around the planet.
+Line is probably the most important element of visual design, and it’s part of what I teach in my online class with the BPSOP, and in my “Stretching Your Frame of Mind” workshops I conduct around the planet.
 Without Line, none of the other elements would exist as they all require Lines.
 You and I wouldn’t exist as we both have an implied outLINE.

 Having said that, the most important Line is the horizon line and when I see a photo that has a horizon line that’s not straight, it’s a sign that a novice took it.
 I can tell by your photo that you haven’t been a novice for a long time…why do I say this?
 Because you instinctively framed the background with the two posts with the plants growing on them.
 In my classes we talk a lot about the ways to create Visual Tension, and one of the ways is to frame a subject within a frame.
 Combining opposites also creates Visual Tension.
 The hardness of the concrete and the softness of the green area are the contrasting elements.